mindsdb/mindsdb-docs-old/mindsdb-docs/docs/faq.md

 ### What is the roadmap?

-MindsDB roadmap is aimed to be aligned with our goals:
+The MindsDB roadmap is aimed to be aligned with our goals:

 !!! success check done
     * **versions 1.0**